pypa/packaging.python.org/source/specifications/pylock-toml.rst

 - **Required?**: no; defaults to ``[]``
 - **Inspiration**: Poetry_, PDM_
-- The name of synthetic dependency groups to represent what should be installed by default (e.g. what ``project.dependencies`` implicitly represents).
+- The name of synthetic dependency groups to represent what should be installed by default (e.g. what
+  :ref:`[project.dependencies] <pyproject-toml-dependencies>` implicitly
+  represents).
-- Meant to be used in situations where :ref:`pylock-packages.marker` necessitates such a group to exist.
+- Meant to be used in situations where :ref:`pylock-packages-marker` necessitates such a group to exist.
 - The groups listed by this key SHOULD NOT be listed in :ref:`pylock-dependency-groups` as the groups are not meant to be directly exposed to users by name but instead via an installer's UI.

 .. _pylock-created-by:

 ``created-by``
 ==============